chaoticbob/AndroidWatchFaces/README.md

 ## AndroidWatchFaces

-A conversation with someone got me curious about using OpenGL for Android Wear watchfaces, so I wrote a sample or two based on some graphics code kicking around.
+A conversation with someone got me curious about using OpenGL for Android Wear watchfaces, so I wrote a sample or two using some graphics code I had laying around.

 The OpenGL is ported from some existing WebGL code.
 JavaScript to Java?!
 I know right.
 Still in the process of filling out it.
 It's done enough right now to support the required functions on the watchfaces.